j0jo0/handwritten_digit_classifier_app/README.md

 ---

-*This README and a part from the codebase was created with assistance from an AI code assistant.*
+*This README and some parts from the codebase was created with assistance from an AI code assistant.*